Greek Farro Salad with Kozani Spiced Feta

 Winter tomatoes aren’t as wonderful as summer tomatoes, but roasting them improves their flavor and adding a touch of honey brings out their sweetness.

 1 pint grape tomatoes, washed and dried

 1 teaspoon honey

 Preheat the oven to 400˚ F. Cut the tomatoes in half lengthwise and pile them in the center of a rimmed baking sheet.
 Drizzle them with the oil and use your hands to toss them gently, coating them (and the pan with oil).
 Arrange the tomatoes, cut side up, in a single layer.
 Crush the oregano between your fingers and sprinkle it over the tomatoes.
 Sprinkle them with salt and drizzle the honey over them.
 Roast for 40–45 minutes, until the tomatoes are almost collapsed and have caramelized edges.
 Let them cool to room temperature before using.
 The tomatoes can be made up to a day ahead.

 7 ounces Greek sheep’s or goat’s milk feta cheese, drained

 1 tablespoon Kozani Spice

 2 tablespoons olive oil

 Put the block of feta into a wide bowl or glass pie plate.
-Drizzle half the lemon juice over it, then flip the block over & drizzle the other side with the remaining juice.
-Sprinkle half the Kozani Spice on top of the block, then flip it over & repeat on the other side.
+Drizzle half the lemon juice over it, then flip the block over and drizzle the remaining juice over other side.
+Sprinkle half the Kozani Spice on top of the block, then flip it over and repeat on the other side.
 Drizzle the oil over the block.
-Let stand for 20 minutes, then crumble the cheese into bite-sized chunks and let stand for another 20 minutes (or up to overnight, covered & refrigerated).
+Let stand for 20 minutes, then crumble the cheese into bite-sized chunks and let it marinate for another 20 minutes (or up to overnight, covered and refrigerated).